polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

     /// A message sent by a parachain to select the core the candidate is committed to.
     /// Relay chain validators, in particular backers, use the `CoreSelector` and `ClaimQueueOffset`
     /// to compute the index of the core the candidate has committed to.
-    ///
     SelectCore(CoreSelector, ClaimQueueOffset),
 }
 ```

-The parachain runtime is not concerned with the actual `CoreIndex` the candidate is intended for,
-but must provide enough information for the validators and collators to compute it. `CoreSelector`
-and `ClaimQueueOffset` use only 2 bytes and fulfills the requirement.
+The `CoreSelector` together with the `ClaimQueueOffset` are used to index the claim queue.
+This way
+the validators can compute the `CoreIndex` and ensure that the collator put the correct `CoreIndex`
+into the `CandidateDescriptor`.

 **Example:**